easonchan1213/easonchan1213.github.io/resource.md

 	- #####If you want to learn machine learning / mathematical statistics in a very comprehensive and hard-core (mathematical) way, this book is definitely among the best of all choices
 * #####[Statistical Data Mining Tutorials { <font color='red'>Online tutorials</font> }](http://www.autonlab.org/tutorials/list.html) (Rating : * * * * * )
 	- #####Provided by Andrew Moore
-	- #####A great series of tutorial cover both statistics and machine learning concepts, definitely worth the time
+	- #####A great series of tutorial cover both statistics and machine learning concepts, definitely worth studying
+	- #####Today, many professors at CMU still refer to these tutorials when explaning the key concepts in machine learning
 * #####[The Elements of Statistical Learning { <font color='red'>Book</font> }](http://statweb.stanford.edu/~tibs/ElemStatLearn/) (Rating : * * * * )
 	- #####This book equips its reader with statitical learning concepts in a very comprehensive and hard-core (mathematical) way, this book is definitely among the best of all choices